NavyaG-lab/Tech-writer/onboarding/introduction.md

 # Exercise

-The goal with this exercise is to make you familiar with Nubank's infra-structure, and also with data-infra's specific technologies.
+The goal of this exercise is to make you familiar with Nubank's infra-structure, and also with data-infra's specific technologies.
 It's going to touch our core abstraction the [**SparkOp**](https://github.com/nubank/common-etl/blob/master/src/main/scala/common_etl/operator/SparkOp.scala) ** (short for spark operation) ** and guide you through how to write a new SparkOp, how to run it on Databricks and to consume it in a Clojure service.

 ---

-First make sure you have access to [**databricks**](http://nubank.cloud.databricks.com), then there's this [Databricks Tutorial](https://docs.databricks.com/spark/latest/gentle-introduction/for-data-engineers.html) , designed for giving you a introduction to Spark running on Databricks, open the tutorial and click on `copy this link to import this notebook!` and click on `Copy Notebook` .
+First make sure you have access to [**databricks**](http://nubank.cloud.databricks.com), then there's this [Databricks Tutorial](https://docs.databricks.com/spark/latest/gentle-introduction/for-data-engineers.html) , designed for giving you an introduction to Spark running on Databricks, open the tutorial and click on `copy this link to import this notebook!` and click on `Copy Notebook` .
 Go through the notebook and then come back here :)

 Now the fun begins.